Adrian Damman: Flemish barque

 A "Flemish barque" was impounded at Montrose on 27 April, suspected of bringing money to aid the Catholic earls, and brought to Leith.
 The English diplomat Robert Bowes heard that letters and gold from the ship were carried to Huntly Castle.
 Adrian Damman acted with the Flemish painter Adrian Vanson to free the sailors.
 They made a bond of £1000 Scots to release the skipper, Hendrick Michelsoun of Middelburg, Zeeland, from the Tolbooth of Edinburgh into house arrest.
 Vanson and Damman also put up a bond of £2000 "making caution" for Peter Herimansoun and Peter Mattiesoun, two sailors who had arrived in the ship at Montrose.
 The sailors were to remain in Edinburgh, Canongate, or Leith until the issues were settled.

-The Lord Chancellor of Scotland, John Maitland died on 3 October 1595.
+In March 1595, a Scottish Jesuit, John Myreton, was arrested at Leith.
+He was found to be carrying a gold jewel which was subsequently given to Anne of Denmark.
+The English ambassador Robert Bowes shared what he knew about the incident with Damman.
+The Chancellor, John Maitland died on 3 October 1595.
 James VI composed an epitaph and Damman translated it into Latin.

-Damman was godfather or a baptismal witness in 1596 to a son of Adrian Vanson, a Flemish portrait painter working in Edinburgh, and to a daughter of Jacques de Bousie a confectioner, and in October 1600 a witness to the baptism of Adrian, a son of a Flemish clockmaker in Edinburgh Adrian Bowdowingis.
+Damman was godfather or a baptismal witness in 1596 to a son of Adrian Vanson, the portrait painter, and to a daughter of Jacques de Bousie a confectioner, and in October 1600 a witness to the baptism of Adrian, a son of a Flemish clockmaker in Edinburgh Adrian Bowdowingis.